Community Volunteer Opportunities

 Volunteer with ElderFriends

 Are you interested in making a significant difference in the life of an elder in Renton?
 Volunteer with ElderFriends, the volunteer-based companionship program of local non-profit Full Life Care, that matches elders with friendly volunteer visitors who help relieve isolation and loneliness.
-We foster mutually rewarding friendships between our elders and volunteers.
 Pairs are matched based on geography, similar interests, and shared life experiences.
-We currently have many elders in Renton who are waiting to for a volunteer.
-This is a great way to build a lasting friendship.
-If you’re interested in becoming a volunteer please visit ElderFriends or contact Laura Henry with any questions at email@example.com, 206.224.3793.
+Visit ElderFriends or contact Laura Weiss with any questions at email@example.com, 206.224.3793.

 The Many Lights Foundation

 Many Lights is dedicated to building a multigenerational community that supports kinship and adoptive parents; accessing the skills, wisdom and caring of seniors who serve as honorary grandparents to children from foster care who are in need of permanence and stability.
-Our volunteers make things happen, we have several positions available to fit your schedule and interests in the Renton Area Office, from administrative assistants, event and project management to grant writers and more.
-Please go to our website www.manylights.org, or contact Laurie Perkins at 253-267-7022 or firstname.lastname@example.org for more details.
+We have several positions available to fit your schedule and interests in the Renton Area Office, from administrative assistants, event and project management to grant writers and more.
+Visit www.manylights.org, or contact Laurie Perkins at 253-267-7022, firstname.lastname@example.org for more details.

 Volunteer with Birthday Dreams